oleksii-shepel/angular-inline-worker/projects/nygma/web-workers/README.md

 </p>

 <p align="justify">
-This project is inspired by <a href="https://github.com/adambabik/inline-worker">inline-worker</a> from Adam Babik, but there are some conceptual differences.
-I have a little hope that Adam forgives a little plagiarism.
+This project is inspired by <a href="https://github.com/adambabik/inline-worker">inline-worker</a> from Adam Babik, but be aware that there are some conceptual differences.
+You only have to choose the right library according to your needs.
 </p>

 <p align="justify">
-Stay tuned, and have fun with programming!
+Stay tuned, and keep having fun with programming!
+Lines of code, like chapters in a book, come together to tell a story of your digital adventures.
 </p>